johnwesleyquintero/sellsmart-hub/.trae/rules/project_rules.md

 - **Code Comments:** Add comments to explain complex logic, algorithms, or non-obvious code sections.
 - **`README.md`:** Keep the main `README.md` updated with project setup, core technologies, and available scripts.
-- **`PROJECT_TRACKER.md`:** Regularly update the status of tasks, add new findings, and modify priorities as needed.
+- **`project-tracker.mdx`:** Regularly update the status of tasks, add new findings, and modify priorities as needed.
 Update the "Last Updated" date.
 - **Tool Documentation:** Maintain specific documentation for each tool (e.g., `amazon-seller-tools.mdx` or dedicated files referenced in the tracker) reflecting its current status, features, and known issues.
 - **Architecture:** [Optional but Recommended] Maintain high-level diagrams or descriptions of the application architecture.